orgrim/low-runner/README.md

 LOWRUNNER_DB_URL="host=/tmp port=13609 dbname=bench" low-runner
 ```

-See usage with `--help`, each CLI option has a fallback environment variable.
+See usage with `--help`, each CLI option has a fallback environment
+variable.
+The usual `PG*` environment variables are used if present as a
+fallback.

 ## REST API

 See `api.go` like a true devops ☮️

+Manage transactions:

 * `GET /v1/xacts`: list current xacts in the loop
 * `POST /v1/xacts`: add a new xact to the loop